 If you don’t have that advantage, you should engage us to level the playing ground.

-Also, the price is less than what you make right now in a month to help you win a job that will pay ~$200-300K.
+We’re not cheap.
+But even our 10-hour package is less than what you make right now in a month to help you win a job that will pay ~$200-300K.
 In the case of Apollo and Centerbridge, that number is ~$400K.

 Our Comprehensive Package

 We only have so many consultants and each of us have limited capacity.
 We can’t help the entire street.
 First come, first serve.
 Details of the package are here.

 About 10X EBITDA